 Limited ingredient dry dog food

 Some dry dog foods have a good sense of keeping their ingredient lists short and sweet.
-If you see just a few words on the back of a bag, you're likely looking at limited ingredient dry dog food.
-Sometimes these foods are referred to as "hypoallergenic," but that's not necessarily true (more on that later).
+If you see just a few words on the back of a bag, you're likely looking at limited-ingredient dry dog food.
+Sometimes, these foods are referred to as "hypoallergenic," but that's not necessarily true (more on that later).

 Wild-caught fish

 Fish is a good source of protein, omega-3 fatty acids, selenium, and vitamin D. A good rule of thumb to keep in mind when choosing fish for your dog is that smaller and more delicate fish tend to have higher amounts of mercury than larger ones.
 When selecting fish for your dog, be sure that it's wild-caught rather than farm-raised.
 Farmed fish are fed genetically modified foods that can be harmful to your dog's health.
+Wild-caught fish help maintain a healthy immune system and support muscle growth.

-Duck-based foods
+Duck-based food

 Duck is a good source of protein, vitamin A, and omega-3 fatty acids.
 It's also rich in iron, zinc, selenium, and phosphorus, as well as B vitamins.
 Duck provides calcium as well.